 If you’re doing any of the following then chances are you’re injecting bias into your projects:

 - Assuming everyone at your organization knows the way to improve X is to do Y

-- When your analysis is not able to answer every question executives ask you argue the problem is we didn’t survey enough customers
+- When your analysis is not able to answer every question executives are asking, you argue that the problem is having not surveyed enough customers

-- You’ve had a few meetings with a team/department and feel like those briefs were enough for you to fully understand the problems customers have in that area
+- You’ve had a few meetings with a team/department and feel like those briefs were enough for you to fully understand the problems customers are facing in those area

 Source: VeryWell, Elise Degarmo

 Human bias in the context of feedback analysis refers to how the analyst’s personal preferences and past experiences influence the creation of themes, tags, and categories.
 If analysts know in-store experience is terrible across their organization, they’re more likely to look for evidence that validates this in customer feedback.
 They will seek this out first and often miss other themes which are new and emerging.

 Confirmation bias - looking for keywords related to what the analyst thinks are the main drivers of customer behavior.